vuestorefront/vue-storefront-api/README.md

 **Warm up ElasticSearch and Redis**
 `docker-compose up`
+`npm run migrate` to execute all data migrations up to date

 **Import product catalog**
 Product catalog is imported using [elasticdump](https://www.npmjs.com/package/elasticdump), which is installed automatically via project dependency.
 The default ElasticSearch index name is: `vue_storefront_catalog`